uboslinux/ubos-docs/sphinx/users/shepherd-staff.rst

 The drive must have a "VFAT" ("Windows") partition called ``UBOS-STAFF``; otherwise UBOS will ignore the drive during boot.
 This can often be accomplished simply by inserting a new USB flash drive in a computer, and renaming the device to ``UBOS-STAFF``.

+The USB flash drive can have any size; the amount of storage or speed required for use as UBOS staff is minimal.

 Adding an existing ssh key to the device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^